 26 April 2018 - 5 min read

 When we sense danger, our nervous systems switch into “fight or flight” mode: our heart rates increase, we become more alert, blood is diverted to our muscles, preparing them for action and our body releases a mix of hormones to help deal with the situation and provide a rush of energy.
 Stress is a natural and crucial reaction by our bodies that our ancestors relied on when dealing with threats.

 In our modern world, we rarely face stress-inducing danger or threats, but our bodies continue to react to the daily pressures of work, hectic lifestyles and that back-of-mind feeling we have too much to do.
-Whether at home, work or with friends & family, sometimes it feels like we are in a constant state of “fight or flight.”
+Whether at home, work or with friends and family, sometimes it feels like we are in a constant state of “fight or flight.”

 Stress doesn't make us weak, it is a useful response to our external environment.
 However, if we stay stressed for long periods, this can lead to chronic stress, anxiety and other symptoms.

 The symptoms of stress can be physical, mental or emotional.
 It can sometimes be hard to diagnose stress as the main cause of these symptoms, do the below seem familiar?

 - Often feeling a sense of worry or unease